wuxc/pywin32doc/md/mapi.md

   - [OpenIMsgOnIStg](mapi.md#mapiopenimsgonistg)

-    Builds a new IMessage object on top of an existing OLE IStorage object, to be used within a message session.&nbsp;
+    Builds a new IMessage object on top of an existing OLE IStorage object, to be used within a message session\.&nbsp;

   - [RTFStreamToHTML](mapi.md#mapirtfstreamtohtml)